Pttn/rieMiner/README.md

 * ConstellationType : set your Constellation Type, i. e. the primes tuple offsets, each separated by a comma.
 Default: 0, 4, 2, 4, 2, 4 (values for Riecoin mining);
 * PrimorialNumber : Primorial Number for the Wheel Factorization.
 Default: 40;
 * PrimorialOffsets : list of Offsets from the Primorial for the first number in the prime tuple.
 Same syntax as ConsType.
 Default: carefully chosen offsets;
 * Debug : activate Debug Mode: rieMiner will print a lot of debug messages.
-Set to 1 to enable, any other value do disable.
-Default : disabled.
+Set to 1 to enable, 0 to disable.
+Other values may introduce some more specific debug messages.
+Default : 0.

 Some possible constellations types (format: (type) -> offsets to put for ConstellationType ; 3 first constellations (n + 0) which can be used for PrimorialOffsets, though some might not work)